himasrir/Image-Processing-Python-/README.md

 - Disease Highlighting.

 ## REQUIREMENTS
-   -Python libraries:
+   - Python libraries:
-      -numpy
+      - numpy
-      -opencv-python (cv2)
+      - opencv-python (cv2)
-      -tensorflow (Keras)
+      - tensorflow (Keras)
-      -matplotlib
+      - matplotlib
-   -google.colab
+   - google.colab

 ## CODE EXPLAINATION
 ### Image Preprocessing (preprocess_image):
- -Loads images, resizes, equalizes the histogram, and normalizes pixel values.
+ - Loads images, resizes, equalizes the histogram, and normalizes pixel values.

 ### Otsu’s Thresholding (otsu_segmentation):
- -Applies Otsu’s method to segment the disease from the background.
+ - Applies Otsu’s method to segment the disease from the background.

 ### GAN Model Architecture:
- -Discriminator: A simple neural network that distinguishes between real and fake images.
+ - Discriminator: A simple neural network that distinguishes between real and fake images.
- -Generator: A neural network that generates images resembling the normal image from random noise.
+ - Generator: A neural network that generates images resembling the normal image from random noise.

 ### Training Loop (train_gan):
- -The GAN is trained for a specified number of epochs.
+ - The GAN is trained for a specified number of epochs.
 Each epoch trains the discriminator on both real and generated images, and then trains the generator to fool the discriminator.

 ### Disease Visualization (highlight_disease):
- -The disease mask is applied to the normal image, and both are blended for better visualization.
+ - The disease mask is applied to the normal image, and both are blended for better visualization.